coq/ceps/text/052-platform-release-cycle.md

 # Drawbacks

 This new process identifies 3 groups of developers which need to talk to each
-others: Coq dev, platform devs, and Docker devs.
+other: Coq dev, platform devs, and Docker devs.
 This is a risk, but also an advantage since the Coq release becomes more lightweight, leaving the RM more time to focus on supporting the release with hotfixes.